dotsam/sd/README.md

 sd ba
 ```
-you will face fzf prompting yout to choose between baz and bar
+you will face fzy prompting yout to choose between baz and bar